hashicorp/packer/.github/CONTRIBUTING.md

 Packer relies on `go generate` to generate a [peg parser for boot commands](https://github.com/hashicorp/packer/blob/master/packer-plugin-sdk/bootcommand/boot_command.go), [docs](https://github.com/hashicorp/packer/blob/master/website/pages/partials/builder/amazon/chroot/_Config-not-required.mdx) and HCL2's bridging code.
-Packer's testing suite will run `make check-generate` to check that all the generated files Packer needs are what they should be.
+Packer's testing suite will run `make generate-check` to check that all the generated files Packer needs are what they should be.
 `make generate` re-generates all these file and can take a while depending on your machine's performances.
 To make it faster it is recommended to run